balqui/prefscript/docs/doc.md

 feature is not implemented yet.

-From a CLI (command line interface) simply call the `prefscript` interpreter followed by the name of the file containing the script.
+From a CLI (command line interface) simply call the `prefscript` interpreter followed by the name of the file containing the script, possibly followed by the input.
 The file extension is assumed to be `.prfs` if nonexistent.
-CLI flags are available for
+CLI flags are available for fine-tuning:
-fine-tuning: `-R`, `--read` changes the criterion by which input is read; `-W`, `--write` changes the criterion by which output is written.
-Allowed values can be inspected by calling `prefscript --help`.
+`-R`, `--read` changes the criterion by which input is read; `-W`, `--write` changes the criterion by which output is written.
+Allowed values can be inspected by calling
+`prefscript --help`.
+If no input is provided at the call line, reading from standard input is attempted, as with the default `-R` or `--read` flags.

 Also `-I`, `--import_folder` allows one to specify where additional, necessary function definitions can be found.
 These three flags can be also handled from pragmas within the source code (see below).

 Additional flags are `-P`, `--show_parsing` that shows the